Snowfall (TV series)

-Snowfall is an American crime drama television series, created by John Singleton, Eric Amadio, and Dave Andron, that was first broadcast on FX on July 5, 2017.
-The series follows budding drug-dealer Franklin Saint (played by Damson Idris) as he navigates a way to sell crack cocaine during the 1980s crack epidemic in South Central L.A..
+Snowfall is an American crime drama television series, created by John Singleton, Eric Amadio, and Dave Andron for FX.
+The series premiered on July 5, 2017, and concluded on April 19, 2023, after six seasons consisting of 60 episodes.

+Comprising an ensemble cast, the series follows the lives of an African American crime family, led by budding drug dealer Franklin Saint (portrayed by Damson Idris), as they navigate ways to make money selling crack cocaine during the 1980s crack epidemic in South Central Los Angeles.
+The series also explores the CIA's involvement in the fight against communism in Nicaragua through CIA operative Teddy McDonald (portrayed by Carter Hudson), Mexican luchador Gustavo "El Oso" Zapata (portrayed by Sergio Peris-Mencheta), and a Mexican cartel boss's daughter, Lucia Villanueva (portrayed by Emily Rios).

-The series, which was first set up at Showtime in 2014, was picked up by FX for a ten-episode season in September 2016.
-In August 2017, the network renewed Snowfall for a second season, which premiered on July 19, 2018.
+The series, which first began development at Showtime in 2014, was picked up by FX for a ten-episode first season in September 2016.
+In August 2017, the series was renewed for a second season, which premiered on July 19, 2018.
 In September 2018, the series was renewed for a third season, which premiered on July 10, 2019.
-In August 2019, FX renewed the series for a fourth season which was originally scheduled to premiere in 2020, but filming was temporarily suspended due to the COVID-19 pandemic.
-The fourth season premiered on February 24, 2021.
-In March 2021, FX renewed the series for a fifth season which premiered on February 23, 2022.
-In April 2022, FX renewed the series for a sixth and final season which premiered on February 22, 2023, with the series finale airing sometime in the spring of 2023.
+In August 2019, the series was renewed for a fourth season, which premiered on February 24, 2021.
+In March 2021, the series was renewed for a fifth season, which premiered on February 23, 2022.
+In April 2022, the series was renewed for a sixth and final season, which premiered on February 22, 2023, with the series finale airing on April 19, 2023.

+A spinoff series starring Gail Bean and Isaiah John, reprising their respective roles as Wanda Bell-Simmons and Leon Simmons, is set to premiere in 2026.

 Premise

-Set in Los Angeles 1983, the series revolves around the first crack epidemic and its impact on the city, and the stories of several characters whose lives are fated to intersect: 20-year-old drug dealer Franklin Saint, Mexican luchador Gustavo "El Oso" Zapata, CIA operative Teddy McDonald, and a Mexican crime boss's niece, Lucia Villanueva.
+Primarily set in Los Angeles between 1983 and 1986, the series revolves around the first crack epidemic and its impact on the city, and the stories of several characters whose lives are fated to intersect: 20-year-old drug dealer Franklin Saint, CIA operative Teddy McDonald, Mexican luchador Gustavo "El Oso" Zapata, and a Mexican crime boss's daughter, Lucia Villanueva.